John Gainsford (died 1543)

-John Gainsford (died 1543) was an English landowner and courtier.
+John Gainsford (died 1543) was an English landowner and courtier, active during the reigns of Henry VII and Henry VIII.

 He was the son of John Gainsford (died 1491) and Anne Worsley.
-His lands were at Hampton Poyle and Crowhurst Place.
+He inherited estates at Hampton Poyle and Crowhurst Place.
 Some stained glass with his heraldry survived in the hall at Crowhurst, with the feather device of the Prince of Wales.

-His great uncle, Nicholas Gaynesford, had been an usher to Elizabeth of York.
+Gainsford’s connections extended to the royal household through his great uncle, Nicholas Gaynesford, who served as an usher to Elizabeth of York.

-Gainsford was Sheriff of Surrey in 1500 and 1517.
+Gainsford was Sheriff of Surrey in 1500 and 1517, a role that placed him among the county’s leading figures.

-He died in 1543 and was buried at Guildford.
+He died in 1543 and was buried at Guildford, Surrey, where his family’s presence had long been established.

 Marriages and children

 Gainsford married six times and had over twenty children.
 His wives were: